glae/blog/index.md

 _This is my blog.
 I'll post about random developer stuff._

 <!--
+future topics:
-# everyhting As code...
+- everyhting As code...
+- Open by défaut
+-
 -->

-# Tech skills: necessary but not sufficient :no_mouth:
+## Tech skills: necessary but not sufficient :no_mouth:
 ###### Published on [2019-08-29](https://xkcd.com/1179/).

 I often see this [learning roadmap link](https://github.com/kamranahmedse/developer-roadmap).
 It is a nice start for anyone who wants to learn or to improve its development skills.